CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

 ```

-And now we solve the problem by specifiying an objective sense.
-This is just to demonstrate how to set oibjective sense (minimize of maximize).
-Since this is a feasibility problem, it doesn't matter whetrer the obj. sense is minimization or maximization.
-We also show how to turn off the logging by setting an int paramter.
+And now we solve the problem by specifying an objective sense.
+This is just to demonstrate how to set objective sense (minimize of maximize).
+Since this is a feasibility problem, it doesn't matter whether the obj. sense is minimization or maximization.
+We also show how to turn off the logging by setting an int parameter.
 And finally, we solve the problem using the `SCIPsolve()` function and store the solution status afterwards.

     SCIP_CALL(SCIPsetObjsense(scip, SCIP_OBJSENSE_MAXIMIZE));